Hankanman/Changelog-Weaver/README.md

 This script generates release notes for a given release version of a solution in Azure DevOps.
 It retrieves work items from Azure DevOps, summarizes them using GPT, and outputs the release notes in Markdown and HTML formats.

+## Requirements

+You will need a PAID Open AI API key to run the script, support for other methods will come in future releases

 ## Run as Azure DevOps Pipeline

 1. Copy the `Auto-Release-Notes.yml` file from [the pipelines directory of this repo](/pipelines)